bryand4140/FORTRAN-ODE-Toolbox/README.md

 ````
 ./main
 ````
 to run the code with your main program.
-Additionally, an `fpm.toml` file has been provided for users of the Fortran Package Manager (FPM) [Fortran Package Manager](https://github.com/fortran-lang/fpm).

 ## Repository Structure
 The following module files are used: